TL;DR: The Undisclosed Truth About “Free” Energy Brokers

 - Compare your unit rate against current market rates - if you’re paying 28p when the market is 22p, investigate

-- If you believe you were mis-sold, the Energy Ombudsman (opens in new tab) upholds 69% of broker complaints with an average award of £894
+- If you believe you were mis-sold, the Energy Ombudsman (opens in new tab) upheld 58% of broker complaints in 2024 with an average award of £894

 What’s Changing